-A striking Modernista redbrick façade marks the entrance to the Palau de la Música Catalana, characterized by its intricate mosaics, colorful pillars and ornamental balcony.
-The interiors are even more impressive, with the lavishly decorated auditorium centered around an eye-catching stained glass skylight.
-Declared a UNESCO World Heritage Site in 1997, the concert hall features décor by some of the era’s most prominent Catalan architects.
+A striking redbrick façade marks the entrance to the Palace of Catalan Music, which also boasts an ornamental balcony, intricate mosaics, and colorful pillars.
+The interiors are even more impressive, with a lavishly decorated auditorium centered around an eye-catching stained-glass skylight.
+Declared a UNESCO World Heritage Site in 1997, the concert hall features décor by some of Spain’s most prominent Catalan architects.

 Although not renowned for its acoustics, the palace provides a suitably glittering backdrop to musical performances, making attending a concert here a rich audio-visual experience.
 The 2,000-seat auditorium regularly sells out, so book tickets well in advance or opt for a guided tour to fully appreciate the architecture.
 Tours of the concert hall can be combined with an opera or flamenco performance at the nearby Teatre Paliorama.

 - The Palace of Catalan Music is a must-see for architecture buffs and music lovers.